 1) Aspire to earn an interdisciplinary college degree that integrates two or more areas of emphasis.

 2) Wish to attend Southwestern yet aspire to a career for which Southwestern does not offer a major, or that overlaps multiple existing majors.

-3) Students who Choose to attend Southwestern, but whose career goals require a general associate's or bachelor's degree rather than a specific major.
+3) Choose to attend Southwestern, but whose career goals require a general associate's or bachelor's degree rather than a specific major.

-4) Encounter a significant hurdle(s) in a specific major, yet and wish to complete a degree in order to secure employment as a college graduate.
+4) Encounter a significant hurdle(s) in a specific major, yet wish to complete a degree.

 5) Desire to apply credits earned as part of an AAS degree toward a bachelor's degree.